ioxiocom/openapi-to-fastapi/README.md

           },
 ```

-The FastAPI route equivalent could look like:
+The FastAPI route equivalent could look like this:

 ```python
 class BasicCompanyInfoRequest(pydantic.BaseModel):